worldbank/worldex/api/README.md

 ## Populating the database

-You can populate the database with a few datasets from the `api` directory like so
+You can populate the database with a few datasets stored in an aws bucket.
+To do this, you will have to setup the aws environment variables, including the credentials.

+From the project root run

+### `just prep-aws-env`

+### AWS environment variables

+From the project root, run

+from the `api` directory like so

 ```
 just run-script populate_nigeria_pop_density